Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 We introduced a new variable, `payChange`, which holds the amount to be added or deducted from the employee's pay based on the state (value) of the `didOverTime`.

 > It is not compulsory to always add the else block.
-You can write your program in smart way so that you will not need to add an `else` block.
+You can smartly write your program so that you will not need to add an `else` block.
 Know that there are cases that this works well and there are cases that it doesn't.
 You need to be calculative here.

 Let's look at the `FizzBuzz` program.
 So, the _fizz buzz_ is a program that say: